richefeu/l-hyphen/sphinxdoc/source/model.rst

 More Details of the model
 -------------------------

 This section is dedicated to the slight description of the methods present in the sample (:numref:`UML`): computeInteractionForces() and computeNodeForces().

-So let's explain how we compute the contact :
+So let's explain how we compute the contact.

-We set :math:`u` et :math:`b` comme suit :
+We set :math:`u` and :math:`b` as follows:

 .. math::
 	\begin{split}